 4. Flatey Island

-Between the wonderous Snæfellsnes Peninsula and the West Fjords is Flatey, a tiny Island in Breiðafjörður – a 2011 contender for UNESCO World Heritage Site listing.
-In the long winter months, it's almost totally deserted, with only a few resident farmers and their sheep, but in the summer it's a bustling little tourist town when all the locals inhabit their summerhouses and run a few restaurants, shops and accommodation services out of their 100+ year old homes.
+But in the summer, it's a bustling little tourist town where all the locals inhabit their summerhouses and run a few restaurants, shops and accommodation services out of their more-than-century-old homes.

-Get there with the Baldur ferry from quaint little Stykkishólmur, or Brjánslækur in the north.
-Sailing through the archipelago in Breiðarfjörður is definitely its own highlight.
-Best thing to do there?
-Take a walk around the Flatey Nature Reserve bird watching, or, if you're feeling polar worthy, go sea swimming in Stykkishólmur when you're waiting for the ferry.
+The best thing to do there?
+Go bird watching around the Flatey Nature Reserve and admire some colourful beaked puffins, or, if you're feeling frisky, go sea swimming in Stykkishólmur when you're waiting for the ferry.

 3. Drangey Island

-To get there, drive north from Saudarkrokur to Grettislaug, where they've built up a campground and two natural hot water pools.
-There Siggi and his son take a small fishing boat to the island daily during high season.
+To get there, drive north from Sauðárkrókur to Grettislaug, where they've built a campground and two natural hot water pools.
+There, a man named Siggi and his son take a small fishing boat to the island daily during high season.
 Check out Drangeyjarferðir for more info.

 2. Grimsey Island

 Some visitors to Iceland think that the country is in the Arctic, while in reality, it rests right by the edges of the Arctic Circle.
 However, there is one part of Iceland that is actually located in the northernmost circle of latitude on this planet, and that part is the island of Grímsey.